ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``<diag_name>.dt_snapshots_lab`` (`float`, in seconds)
     Only used when ``<diag_name>.diag_type`` is ``BackTransformed``.
-    The time interval inbetween the lab-frame snapshots (where this time interval is expressed in the laboratory frame).
+    The time interval in between the lab-frame snapshots (where this time interval is expressed in the laboratory frame).

 * ``<diag_name>.dz_snapshots_lab`` (`float`, in meters)